My Raspberry Pi 400 Keyboard Computer

 Pi Apps

 A software developer created the "Pi Apps" application store.
-With it, all sorts of applications can be installed on any Raspberry Pi model.
-Most of them are not available in the regular Raspberry Pi repository.
+You can install all sorts of applications on any Raspberry Pi model using it.
+Most of them aren't available in the regular Raspberry Pi repository.

 To install "Pi Apps" at the terminal: